Jacksonville Travel Guide

 Jacksonville © Jtesla16

 The city of Jacksonville, on the northeast coast of the Sunshine State, hosts more than five million visitors a year.
-Those who come in search of winter sunshine to one of the biggest cities in the United States will be offered miles of uncrowded sandy beaches and some of the world's greatest green golf courses.
-This is coupled with historic sites and neighbourhoods, culture, unique shopping and dining, lively nightlife and entertainment, river cruises, and a plethora of fun events.
+Those who come in search of winter sunshine to one of the biggest cities in the United States will be offered miles of uncrowded beaches and some of the world's best golf courses.
+This is coupled with historic sites and neighbourhoods, unique shopping and dining, lively nightlife and entertainment, and river cruises.
 There are also several nature and wildlife reserves within the city limits.

-It may be a big, modern city today, but Jacksonville still retains its tranquil southern charm, with oaks lining the avenues, lawns spreading alongside the river, and friendly locals greeting passers-by from their porch-swings.
-There is seldom a dull moment for travelers with art galleries, a brewery tour, warm waters, museums, the riverside market, historic architecture, delectable restaurants, and so much more.
+Despite being a modern city, Jacksonville still retains its southern charm, with oak lined avenues, lawns spreading alongside the river, and friendly locals greeting passers-by from their porch-swings.
+There is seldom a dull moment for travellers with art galleries, a brewery tour, warm waters, museums, the riverside market, historic architecture, delectable restaurants, and so much more.